-B. Pairing Procedures
+E. Pairing Procedures - State Tournament

-- 1. The Seeding Committee shall rank teams based upon information submitted during the registration process and other related data. - 2.
-The Seeding Committee shall use the following procedure to determine groups and pairing numbers for Round 1: - a.
-Divide the teams into two parts such that number of teams in the higher-ranked part is: - i. a multiple of eight and... - ii. smaller than or equal to the number of teams in the lowerranked part. - b.
+- 1. The following procedure shall be used to determine groups and pairing numbers for Round 1: - a.
+Divide the teams into two parts such that number of teams in the higher-ranked part is: - i. a multiple of eight and... - smaller than or equal to the number of teams in the lowerranked part. - b.
 Divide the higher-ranked part into eight equal groups.
 Order the teams in groups 1 and 2, and randomly assign a pairing number within groups 3 through 8. - c.
-Divide the teams in the lowerranked part into four groups.
+Divide the teams in the lower-ranked part into four groups.
 In the event of an odd number of teams, place the extra team in group 10.
-Randomly assign a pairing number within each group. - 3.
+Randomly assign a pairing number within each group. - 2.
 After all teams have been assigned a pairing number, proceed as follows: - a.
-If there are up to 128 teams, pair the teams according to the Swiss System - b.
-If there are more than 128 teams, pair the highest-ranked 8 groups as the top half of an Accelerated Swiss System and pair the remaining teams so the teams in groups 9 and 10 play the teams in groups 11 and 12 in Round 1. - 4.
+If there are up to 128 teams, pair the teams according to the Swiss System. - b.
+If there are more than 128 teams, pair the highest-ranked 8 groups as the top half of an Accelerated Swiss System and pair the remaining teams so the teams in groups 9 and 10 play the teams in groups 11 and 12 in Round 1. - 3.
 Attempts shall be made to minimize pairing of teams from the same conference. - a.
-Teams from the same conference shall not be paired in Round 1 and 2. - b.
+Teams from the same conference shall not be paired in Round 1 and 2 - b.
 Teams from the same conference shall not be paired in Rounds 3 and 4 except when it would require pairing teams outside their point group. - c.
-Teams with 4 or more points will be paired without regard to conference. - 5.
+Teams with 4 or more points will be paired without regard to conference. - 4.
 The number of competing teams determines the pairing system and whether acceleration is necessary: - a.
 If there are up to 128 teams, a standard non-accelerated Swiss system pairing shall be used. - b.
-If there are more than 128 teams, modified accelerated Swiss pairings
+If there are more than 128 teams, modified accelerated Swiss pairings shall be used for Rounds 1 and 2.
+The acceleration break shall be set at the number of teams in the higher-ranked part formed in 2a. - 5.
+In the event of an odd number of teams, the lowest team in group 10 shall receive a first-round bye. - 6.
+A team receiving a bye in the first round or whose opponent withdraws before the first round may be re-paired at the Pairing Director's discretion.

-- shall be used for Rounds 1 and 2.
-The acceleration break shall be set at the number of teams in the higher-ranked part formed in 2a. - 6.
-In the event of an odd number of teams, the lowest team in group 10 shall receive a first-round bye. - 7.
-A team receiving a bye in the first round or whose opponent withdraws before the first round may be re-paired at the Pairing Director's discretion. - 8.
-The Harkness variation shall be used to pair score groups with an odd number of teams. - 9.
-If only one team remains in the highest score group entering the final round, it shall be paired with the highest-seeded team in the next pair group that it has not already played. - 10.
+- 7. If only one team remains in the highest score group entering the final round, it shall be paired with the highest-seeded team in the next pair group that it has not already played. - 8.
 If a team has already been paired into a higher score group twice in the tournament (other than that which occurs as a result of acceleration in Round 2), the coach may request that the team's pairing be restricted to its own score group for the remainder of the event, unless an out-of-group pairing is unavoidable.
 Such a request must be made before pairings for the round are completed.
 The restriction shall be removed from any team within one point of first place before pairing the final round.